 Data are prepared by the partner sample repositories whose collections are searchable through the IMLGS.

 The Curators' Consortium guides the database, maintained on behalf of the group by NOAA, since 1977.

 Some U.S. repositories receive funding from NSF to prepare data for the Index.
 For more information, see the NSF Division of Ocean Sciences Data and Sample Policy.

 How to Cite:

 Curators of Marine and Lacustrine Geological Samples Consortium.
 The Index to Marine and Lacustrine Geological Samples (IMLGS).
-National Geophysical Data Center, NOAA. doi:10.7289/V5H41PB8 [date of access].
+NOAA National Centers for Environmental Information. doi:10.7289/V5H41PB8 [date of access].

 More about the IMLGS